sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 ##### For all contributions
 - [ ] I've added myself to the [list of contributors](https://github.com/sktime/sktime/blob/main/.all-contributorsrc).
 - [ ] Optionally, I've updated sktime's [CODEOWNERS](https://github.com/sktime/sktime/blob/main/CODEOWNERS) to receive notifications about future changes to these files.
-- [ ] I've added unit tests and made sure they pass locally.
 - [ ] The PR title starts with either [ENH], [MNT], [DOC], or [BUG] indicating whether the PR topic is related to enhancement, maintenance, documentation, or bug.

 ##### For new estimators